JMCheng-SEU/I2RF-TFCKD-SE/README.md

-# I2S-TFCKD-SE
+# I2RF-TFCKD-SE
-This is the repository of the manuscript "I2S-TFCKD: Intra-Inter Set Knowledge Distillation with Time-Frequency Calibration for Speech Enhancement".
-We provide the code implementation of I2S-TFCKD.
+This is the repository of the manuscript "I2RF-TFCKD: Intra-Inter Representation Fusion with Time-Frequency Calibration Knowledge Distillation for Speech Enhancement".
+We provide the code implementation of I2RF-TFCKD.